niXta1/docker-transmission-openvpn/README.md

 to your request will be treated as "non-local" traffic and therefore be routed out through the VPN interface.

 ## Access the RPC
 You need to add a / to the end of the URL to be able to connect.
-Exapmle: http://my-host:9091/transmission/rpc/
+Example: http://my-host:9091/transmission/rpc/

 ### How to fix this
 The container supports the `LOCAL_NETWORK` environment variable.
 For instance if your local network uses the IP range 192.168.0.0/24 you would pass `-e LOCAL_NETWORK=192.168.0.0/24`.